Examples of CM curves of genus two defined over the reflex field: Results and Tables

 While the result above gives a lower bound for the field of definition and the field of moduli, the following result gives an upper bound.

 \begin{theorem} Let $C$ be a curve of genus two with CM by the maximal order of a non-biquadratic quartic CM-field, let $K^{\mathrm{r}}$ be the reflex field and $k_0$ the field of moduli.

-Then $K^{\mathrm{r}}k_0$ is a field of definition and we have $[K^{\mathrm{r}}k_0 : K^{\mathrm{r}}_0 k_0] = 2$. \end{theorem} \begin{proof} The first statement is Theorem 11 on page 524 of \cite{shimura71}, combined with Proposition 2(3.4) on page 514, with the line below Proposition 7 on page 525, and with the fact that there are exactly 2 or 10 roots of unity in $K$ if $K$ is cyclic or non-Galois of degree 4.
+Then $K^{\mathrm{r}}k_0$ is a field of definition and we have $[K^{\mathrm{r}}k_0 : K^{\mathrm{r}}_0 k_0] = 2$. \end{theorem} \begin{proof} The first statement is a special case of the main theorem of Milne~\cite{milne-definition, milne-correction}.
+Alternatively, it is Theorem 11 on page 524 of \cite{shimura71}, combined with Proposition 2(3.4) on page 514, with the line below Proposition 7 on page 525, and with the fact that there are exactly 2 or 10 roots of unity in $K$ if $K$ is cyclic or non-Galois of degree 4.

 The second statement is a special case of \cite[Lemma 2.6]{streng-reciprocity}. \end{proof} \begin{corollary} In the notation of Theorem~\ref{thm:modulidef}, the following are equivalent: \begin{enumerate} \item $K^{\mathrm{r}}$ is a field of definition, \item $K^{\mathrm{r}}$ contains the field of moduli $k_0$, \item $K^{\mathrm{r}}_0$ contains the field of moduli $k_0$. \end{enumerate} In the non-Galois case, these conditions are also equivalent to \begin{enumerate} \item $K^{\mathrm{r}}_0$ equals the field of moduli $k_0$. \end{enumerate} \end{corollary} \begin{proof} The implications $1\Rightarrow 2$ and $3\Rightarrow 2$ are trivial, so assume 2 is true.
 Then Theorem~\ref{thm:modulidef} states that 1 holds and that $[K^{\mathrm{r}}:K^{\mathrm{r}}_0k_0]=2$ holds, so 3 also holds.